pragmint/open-practices/capabilities/user-centric-focus.md

 # [User-centric Focus](https://dora.dev/capabilities/user-centric-focus/)

 The value of software is ultimately defined by its usefulness to human beings, making a user-centric focus the essential "North Star" for development teams.
 In the era of AI-assisted coding, this focus on the user ensures that increased velocity leads to meaningful solutions rather than just faster mistakes.
-By prioritizing actual user outcomes over simple technical output, organizations achieve significantly higher performance and job satisfaction.
+Think of User-centric Focus as a strategic mindset, enabled by customer feedback.
+By understanding and prioritizing actual user outcomes over simple technical output, organizations achieve significantly higher performance and job satisfaction.

 ## Nuances
 This section outlines common pitfalls, challenges, or limitations teams commonly encounter when applying this capability.
 The goal here is not to discourage you.
 Rather, the goal is to arm you with the appropriate context so that you can make an informed decision about when and how to implement the capability with your teams.